iaconom821/cardGameFrontend/README.md

 - Draws save cards until someone wins the round
 - Game ends when one player has no more cards left to play

 A lightweight browser card game.
-Netlify app coming soon.
+Demo [https://warwhatisitgoodfor.netlify.app/]